BgeeDB/bgee_pipeline/pipeline/RNA_Seq/README.md

     * Kallisto bug...
 Streaming too slow, streaming interrupted, sometimes everything is just fine but Kallisto bugs after reporting output...
 Beware, these libraries can move to further steps and generate a `DONE.txt`.
 Very important to check if number of reads processed corresponds to number of reads in fastq files (see below).
     * How to track these bugs:
     ```
+    grep 'Broken pipe' $RNASEQ_VITALIT_ALL_RES/*/*.err
-    grep "Write failed: Broken pipe" all_results_bgee_v14/*/*.err # usually some samples with streaming issues
+    # Usually some samples with streaming issues
-    grep "gzip: stdin: unexpected end of file" all_results_bgee_v14/*/*.err
+    grep 'gzip: stdin: unexpected end of file' $RNASEQ_VITALIT_ALL_RES/*/*.err
-    grep "bad decrypt" all_results_bgee_v14/*/*.err
+    # Most of the time linked to streaming issues, but could also be to wrongly compressed FastQ files.
+So check them if repeated
+    grep 'packet_write_wait'                                              $RNASEQ_VITALIT_ALL_RES/*/*.err
+    grep 'ssh_exchange_identification: Connection closed by remote host'  $RNASEQ_VITALIT_ALL_RES/*/*.err
+    grep 'ssh_exchange_identification: read: Connection reset by peer'    $RNASEQ_VITALIT_ALL_RES/*/*.err
+    # Most of the time linked to streaming issues.
+So check them if repeated
+    grep 'Uncaught exception from user code' $RNASEQ_VITALIT_ALL_RES/*/*.err
+    # Exception from the code.
+Check the error message next to it carefully!
+    grep 'bad decrypt' $RNASEQ_VITALIT_ALL_RES/*/*.err
+    #
-    # grep "Your file is probably truncated" all_results_bgee_v14/*/*.err # FastQC error, seen joint with previous one
+    grep 'Your file is probably truncated' $RNASEQ_VITALIT_ALL_RES/*/*.err
+    # FastQC error, seen joint with previous one
-    # grep "error writing output file" all_results_bgee_v14/*/*.err # This one is present in many fastqc outputs, which doesn't seem to be really problematic...
+    grep 'error writing output file' $RNASEQ_VITALIT_ALL_RES/*/*.err
+    # This one is present in many fastqc outputs, which doesn't seem to be really problematic...
-    grep "Failed to process file stdin" all_results_bgee_v14/*/*.err
+    grep 'Failed to process file stdin' $RNASEQ_VITALIT_ALL_RES/*/*.err
-    grep "Problem" all_results_bgee_v14/*/*.err
+    #
     ```
   * Potential types of errors:
   ```
+    grep 'Problem' $RNASEQ_VITALIT_ALL_RES/*/*.err
+    # too broad
-    Problem: read length in fastq file [85] is not consistent with SRA record [100].
+    Problem: Read length in fastq file [85] is not consistent with SRA record [100].
 Please check [SRR1051537]
+    Problem: Length of left and right reads in fastq files [101+101=202] are not consistent with SRA record [210].
+Please check run [SRR391652]
+    Problem: Length of left and right reads in fastq files [104+96=200] are not consistent with SRA record [208].
+Please check run [SRR606898]
-    # Usually a problem on the SRA record side
+    # Usually a problem on the SRA record side.
+Could be runs trimmed at different times.
+Usually Kallisto manages to use them properly anyway.
     Problem: The number of reads processed by FastQC and Kallisto differs.
 Please check for a problem.
     # This one is important!
-It usually shows a streaning issue
+It usually shows a streaming issue
     Problem: It seems that less than 20% of the reads were pseudo-aligned by Kallisto, please check for a problem.
     # Usually samples with low quality reads or a lot of adapters sequenced.
 At this step, if all libraries are classical RNA-seq, there is no reason to exclude these libraries...
 Unless very few reads are mapped, see below
     Problem: Less than 1,000,000 reads were pseudo-aligned by Kallisto, please check for a problem.
     # If very few reads are mapped, the expression levels estimation might be off.
 I suggest to discard samples with only thousands of reads mapped.
 See below exclusion file.
-    Problem: system call to Kallisto failed
+    Problem: System call to Kallisto failed
-	#
+    # Kallisto command failure.
+Could be Kallisto not found in the PATH, ...
     Problem: Kallisto TPM results include numerous [...]
-	#
+    # Too many NAN in Kallisto output, check for problem.
     Problem: fastq.gz.enc file [...]
-	#
     Problem: fastq.gz file [...]
-	#
+    # FastQ file not found.
+Is missing and/or paired-end sample that is not really paired-end, ...
-    Problem: read length could not be extracted for run [...]
+    Problem: Read length could not be extracted for run [...]
-	#
-    Problem: length of [...]
-	#
-    Problem: system call to FastQC failed [...]
-	#
+    # Read length could not be extracted, so file is missing, truncated or unaccessible
-    Problem: no abundance.tsv or run_info.json file found for this library.
+    Problem: No abundance.tsv or run_info.json file found for this library.
 Kallisto run was probably not successful
-	#
+    # Issue with kallisto run.
+Better to delete the library folder and rerun the pipeline for that library
-    Problem: system analyze_count_command failed
+    Problem: System call to analyze_count_command failed
-	#
-	fastqc.html: No such file or directory
-    # The FastQC report file is missing.
-Run FastQC on those missed runs
+    # R command failure.
+Could R not found in the PATH, missing R library, ...
   ```

   * Warnings:
   ```
+    grep 'Warning' $RNASEQ_VITALIT_ALL_RES/*/*.err
-    # grep "Warning" all_results_bgee_v14/*/*.err #too broad, most of warning indicate mapping on 15nt index
+    # too broad, most of warning indicate mapping on 15nt index
-    grep "Warning: length of left and right reads are different" all_results_bgee_v14/*/*.err
+    grep 'Warning: Length of left and right reads are different' $RNASEQ_VITALIT_ALL_RES/*/*.err
     # Usually this is not a problem and SRA agrees
+    grep 'Warning: Length of left and/or right reads [75/1] too short for pseudo-mapping ...'  $RNASEQ_VITALIT_ALL_RES/*/*.err
+    grep 'Warning: Length of reads [25] too short for pseudo-mapping ...'                      $RNASEQ_VITALIT_ALL_RES/*/*.err
+    # Mapping will switch to short index.
+What to do when length of reads lower than short index k-mer size? => check % mapping
+    grep 'fastqc.html: No such file or directory'
+    # The FastQC report file is missing.
+Run FastQC on those missed runs
   ```
   * **TODO** any other messages that could have been missed?
   * Management of bugged samples:
-    * It is good to keep a copy of the whole folder, for example: `mv all_results_bgee_v14/SRX.../ failed_results_bgee_v14/` Samples can be relaunched by hand one by one: you can find the bsub command for each library in the '.report' file.
+    * It is good to keep a copy of the whole folder, for example: `mv $RNASEQ_VITALIT_ALL_RES/SRX.../ failed_results_bgee_v14/`
+   Samples can be relaunched by hand one by one: you can find the bsub command for each library in the '.report' file.
     * All samples to rerun can be relaunched by rerunning [bsub_scheduler.pl](1Run/bsub_scheduler.pl) in `make run_pipeline` step